Efficient Design: How to Decorate Small Office Space

 The Perimeter Layout

 In very small offices, pushing desks against the walls is often the most efficient use of space.
 This opens up the center of the room, making it feel less congested.
-If you have a two-person or four-person suite, consider “L-shaped” configurations that allow team members to have their own zones while remaining close enough for easy collaboration.
+For multi-person suites, consider “L-shaped” configurations that allow team members to have their own zones while remaining close enough for collaboration.

 Zoning Your Space

-At Workbox, our suites come furnished with desks and chairs, removing the upfront cost and logistical headache of sourcing furniture.
-This allows you to focus your budget and energy on the decorative elements that truly matter to your brand.
+At Workbox, our suites come furnished with desks and chairs, removing the upfront cost of sourcing furniture and allowing you to focus your budget on decorative elements that matter to your brand.

 Incorporating Greenery and Personal Touches